ryanstwrt/FRIDGe/README.md

 # Documentation

-Documentation can be found in ```/fridge/docs```.
+Documentation can be found in ```/docs```.
 This documentation holds all of the information to build elements, materials, assemblies, cores, and FRIDGe input files.
-FRIDGe comes packaged with 24 elements, 8 materials, 2 assemblies, and 1 FRIDGe input file that are pre-built.
+FRIDGe comes packaged with 24 elements, 8 materials, 2 assemblies, and 1 FRIDGe input file pre-built.
 Along with this there are 3 test assemblies, 1 test core, and 4 test FRIDGe input files that can be used as a template for building these files.

 # Install